taichi/modernjs/modernjs.en.md

 This is the list of "I wanted to do things and things I got able to do" written earlier.

-* Topics on language
+* Topics on Language
-  * Introduction of type system
+  * Introduction to type system
-  * Development of static analysis
+  * Topics on static analysis
-* Topics on testing
+* Topics on Testing
 * Topics on Advanced UI
 * Topics on Build
   * Management of dependent modules